 Start date: 25 November 2010

 The OFT welcomes today's judgment of the Competition Appeal Tribunal (CAT), which dismissed John Lewis's application for review of aspects of the Comparison Website.
-The OFT will now finalise the Website, which we consider will make shopping around easier and help shoppers to get a better deal, with the aim that it will go live in May 2013.
+The OFT will now finalise the website, which we consider will make shopping around easier and help shoppers to get a better deal, with the aim that it will go live in July 2013.

 Following its market study (details below), and subsequent consultations with interested parties, the OFT has accepted undertakings in lieu of making a market investigation reference to the Competition Commission.
 The OFT considers that these undertakings will address the competition concerns identified in the market study and lead to improvements in how this market works for consumers.
 For more details, see: